×

 In counselling we believe that the relationship is so important in helping you to make changes and to feel better.
 I work with my clients at a pace and in a way which feels right for that individual and which best suits their needs.

-I am a registered member of the BACP (British Association of Counselling and Psychotherapy) and adhere to their strict ethical framework.
+I am an accredited member of both the BACP (British Association of Counselling and Psychotherapy) and the Association Of Christian Counsellors (ACC) and adhere to their strict ethical framework.

 This helps you to know that you can expect a safe, ethically informed, professional service from me.
 Information you provide with use will not be shared with a third party other than in exceptional circumstances such as safeguarding issues or if required by law.